Arghun-dev/e-commerce-full-version/README.md

 Example:
 <Route exact path='/' component={HomePage} />

-if we rere to look at our Route for HomePage, we learned that in our last lesson without this exact keyword any of our paths that start with a / and then anything after is also going to render our HomePage, because technically if we were to navigate to /topics we are still matching the / portion of our url. which means that this Route pattern is matching for our HomePage, but if we were to look at our match we actuallt see that url only matches up till the / not the /topics so that url no matter what we type, the url match will always only display the url up until where it actually matched
+if we were to look at our Route for HomePage, we learned that in our last lesson without this exact keyword any of our paths that start with a / and then anything after is also going to render our HomePage, because technically if we were to navigate to /topics we are still matching the / portion of our url. which means that this Route pattern is matching for our HomePage, but if we were to look at our match we actually see that url only matches up till the / not the /topics so that url no matter what we type, the url match will always only display the url up until where it actually matched

 #### path